 Yogendra Timilsina and Gopal Raj Joshi, who has studied the area, have stated that he was a brave warrior who received the status of Subba from a king of the Shaha dynasty.

 They have not presented any historical evidence in this regard and have stated that these theories are the basis of some other legend.
-In fact, no concession to this context has been found.
-In fact, history is very clear in this part of the post-Shah Dynasty.
+No concession to this context has been found.
+History is very clear in this part of the post-Shah Dynasty.

-Illihang was the 9th generation of ancestor Muktihang of Dhankuta Hatikharka.
+Illian was the 9th generation of ancestor Muktihang of Dhankuta Hatikharka.
 He was also an archer from his childhood, and once made two bows from a 5-foot-long bamboo.
-One he put it in a house, and other he took it with him and went hunting to Bijayapur with Magars named Dixang and Boxing.
+One he put in a house, and another he took with him and went hunting to Bijayapur with Magars named Dixang and Boxing.

 But there he mentions that he missed his aim.
 So thinking his time was up, he left his bow and took samadhi.
 Finally, there is some evidence to prove that Bhartavir is Budhasubba.

 Of which, the descendants of the sixth generation of Bhartavir and the descendants of allied Magars brought the left bow of the house to the temple and worshipped it in the temple.
 So the priest of the temple was Magar.